Guilherme774/Guilherme774/README.md

 ### Hi there!
 I am Guilherme Silva 👋

-- 👨‍💻 I’m a brazilian Front-End Dev and UI/UX Designer
+- 👨‍💻 I’m a Python Developer
-- 🔭 I’m currently working on Front-End and UX/UI
+- 🔭 I’m currently studying on DataScience and CyberSecurity
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: silva.guilhermee77@gmail.com

 ##